ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-show-contact-of-a-person-in-persons-navigator.md

 Let's say you need to get a column with email addresses.

-If a person has more than one email, you should write a random one. <br> If a specific email is needed, more filters could be applied.
+If a person has more than one email, the attribute will return a random one. <br> If a specific email is needed, more filters could be applied.

 The calculated attribute would have the following expressions: